fnordoglargh/BoardGameLeague/ABOUT.md

 # Known issues

-* ELO calculation doesn't like game results with a single player.
 * Several other special cases like games ending in draws must be tested and enhanced.

 # Planned Features